OHBA-analysis/osl-dynamics/contribution.md

 ## Using OHBA-Models on BMRC

-There are two options for running OHBA-Models:
-- In a standalone script, e.g. the scripts in `/OHBA-Models/examples`.
-- In a Jupyter Notebook setup.

-### Standalone Scripts

-OHBA-Models can be imported like any other python package in a script:
+OHBA-Models can be used in a standalone python script, e.g. the scripts in `/OHBA-Models/examples`.
+It is imported like any other python package:
 ```
 from ohba_models import array_ops
-from ohba_models.models import Model
+from ohba_models.models.dynemo import Model
 ```

 The script is executed via the command line on a GPU node with `python <script>.py`.

 Before you can run the script you need to activate the virtual environment in which OHBA-Models was installed with `conda activate <env>`.

-### Jupyter Notebook

-This is a work in progress.

 ## Editing OHBA-Models Source Code